Antoine Louis Moeldner

-Antoine Louis Moeldner (born December 12, 1891) was a pianist and piano teacher who worked in Boston.
+Antoine Louis Moeldner Jr. (December 12, 1891 – January 31, 1965) was an American pianist and piano teacher who worked in Boston, Massachusetts.

 Biography

-Moeldner was born in Boston.
+Moeldner was born in Boston to a father of German descent from Saint-Louis, Haut-Rhin, Alsace.
 He attended Volkmann School in Boston and graduated from Harvard College in 1913.
 He studied piano with Helen Hopekirk and Ignacy Jan Paderewski.
 One of his best-known students is Dianne Goolkasian Rahbee, who is an internationally known pianist and composer.